 Their business revolves around their online persona, so it’s a great fit.
 In the end, the decision is yours – and there's no right or wrong answer.

 How to Choose a Domain Name in 7 Simple Steps

 I'm going to walk you through exactly the process I used to pick Unsettle as my domain name in under an hour.

-It's simple, and I've condensed it into five steps just for you.
+It's simple, and I've condensed it into seven steps just for you.